BenWeekes/agora-gstreamer/README.md

 Jetson: Linux kernel architecture is aarch64 / arm64 (64-bit) (?)
 PiL: gnueabihf (?)

+## creating and installing a binary release:

+To create a binary release:

+cd release
+./make-release

+To install the release on the target machine:

+cd release
+./install

 ## Cross compilation of Arm (Target) on x86 (Host)